 Psilocybin, the psychoactive component in magic mushrooms, is a psychedelic fungus that can be found in the wild or can be easily grown in sterile, high humidity conditions.
 There are over 200 species but the most commonly consumed are Psilocybe cubensis, Psilocybe subcubensis, and Psilocybe semilanceata.
 Psychedelics are defined as hallucinogens, which alter states of consciousness by influencing the serotonin 2A receptor agonism in the brain.
 As a whole they are known to cause changes to cognition and sensory or auditory hallucinations.
 The word psychedelic, coined by British psychologist Humphry Osmond in 1956, comes from the Greek word psyche which means “soul” and dēloun which means “to make visible or reveal”.
 The name itself reveals the deeper, spiritual implications of these substances, the extra-ordinary states that they provoke, and the notion that they can access parts of the mind that are typically unused.
 But it is no coincidence that they are not accepted in mainstream cultures around the world, particularly in the United States.

 In 1960, the psychedelic mushroom became associated with antiauthoritarian counterculture as musicians, filmmakers and visual artists began to promote its use.
 Simultaneously, research was being done on psychedelics, with great publicity and often with poor understanding and regulation.
 The youth had an emerging distrust for the United States government, disillusionment regarding the American Dream, and a desire for social justice.
 There was an increased desire to disrupt institutions or the “old” way of doing things, and the call for freedom of speech and expression.
 All of this was offset by inter-generational trauma caused by World War II and the divisiveness and intense costs of the Vietnam War occurring during that time period.
 In an effort to preserve order and control, Nixon passed the Controlled Substance Act in 1970, making psilocybin (and other psychedelics) illegal.
-Any academic or government research on psilocybin ceased and the public was warned to beware the dangers of psychedelia.
+Any and all academic or government research on psilocybin ceased and the public was warned to beware the dangers of psychedelia.
 According to the U.S. Drug Enforcement Agency, psilocybin is a Schedule 1 Drug and it “has a high potential for abuse”, “has no currently accepted medical treatment use in the U.S.”, and “has a lack of accepted safety for use under medical supervision”.
 In other words, psilocybin is dangerous, addictive, and has no benefits.

 But these claims are flimsy on only a brief examination of the scientific research.
 In the past 20 years, well-reputed research institutes such as John Hopkins and Heffter are using organizations such as MAPS (The Multidisciplinary Association for Psychedelic Studies) to fund private research, despite intense regulations and lack of government funding.
 These studies are enabling huge leaps forward in understanding psychedelics and the brain and are revealing the profound benefits psilocybin has on the psyche.
 There is already repeated evidence to suggest that psilocybin offers minimal risk of abuse and side effects are not significant.
 Some findings suggest that psilocybin can benefit conditions, such as depression, PTSD, anxiety, and addictions, that don’t respond to typical therapies or drugs prescribed for mental illnesses.
 And studies on healthy participants suggest increased well-being, connectedness, and divergent thinking (i.e. creativity) up to one-month after ingestion.
 Unlike most prescribed medications, psilocybin may have the remarkable ability to work with the neuroplastic nature of the brain, creating beneficial and lasting changes in the brain structure that evolve even after taking the psychedelic.
 The implication would be that the benefits gained by using psilocybin therapeutically could have permanent effects on the brain structure through repetition and treatment that enables the experience to be integrated.